 5. We have pre-order meals* available. *Pre-order meals - Custom meals that can be ordered in advance by a diner so they are ready for pick up at a specific time.
 Typically these can be ordered online or by phone/text.

 These students are encouraged to text their specific menu selection to our residential management staff, as needed.
 This option is not heavily utilized due to the allergen free station menu items and large number of Vegan and Avoiding Gluten options provided at each meal.

 6. We have an allergy-friendly station*. *Allergy-friendly station - A food station where specific ingredients are banned, typically including many or all items in the Top 8 allergens and gluten.

-The menu items on the Allergen-friendly station (G8) are prepared by allergen trained cooks/chefs to limit the risk of cross-contact.
-Students are welcome to request "fresh product”-back up prepared product that has not, yet, been available to the public.
+The menu items at the FYUL station are prepared by allergen trained cooks/chefs to limit the risk of cross-contact.
+This line is served by our allergen trained associates to limit cross-contact.

 7. We train dining services staff members.